ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 an HTTP GET, OPTIONS, or DELETE method, the JWS signature is calculated over an empty payload.

-The client instance presents the signed object in compact form
+The signer presents the signed object in compact form
 {{RFC7515}} in the Detached-JWS HTTP Header field.

 In this example, the JOSE Header contains the following parameters: